jeyzey/appbasky/README.md

 ## Auto Scaling
 <img align="right" height="250" width="250" src="media/scale.png" alt="AppBasky-deploy">
 AppBasky handles everything from critical production, configuration, load balancing, failovers, logging, security, and more.
-You don’t need to worry about the website surges and managing underlying infrastructure.
-AppBasky's autoscaling feature allows your application to instantly scale up or down as needed. </br></br>Engineers and developers can focus on building great applications without thinking the overhead management.</br></br>
+You don’t need to worry about the website surges and managing underlying infrastructure. </br></br>AppBasky's autoscaling feature allows your application to instantly scale up or down as needed, your don't need to worry about application performance or crashing due to platform capacity. </br></br>Engineers and developers can focus on building great applications without thinking the overhead management.</br></br>

-## Programming Languages
+## Familiar Languages and Tools
 Build your applications on your way!
 AppBasky's flexibility gives developers the freedom of choice.
 Build your applications with your favorite tools, languages, databases and services that work best for your application, team and business.

 * Python